Transmission Operations and Maintenance

 Transmission Environmental Stewardship

 IVM maintains a biodiverse ecosystem, promotes pollinator habitat, establishes an early successional plant community, controls invasive plant species, and preserves cultural resources.
 The American National Standards Institute (ANSI A300 Part 7) defines IVM as “a system of managing plant communities in which compatible and incompatible vegetation are identified: control methods are evaluated, selected, and applied to achieve management goals and maintenance objectives.”
 This is a long-term process tailored to the species being managed, existing site conditions, and intended outcomes.
-NYPA’s vegetation management practices utilizing IVM include economic viability, environmental stewardship, and social sustainability.
+The NY Power Authority’s vegetation management practices utilizing IVM include economic viability, environmental stewardship, and social sustainability.

 Wood Pole Inspection and Treatment Program